 Alongside his practice as counsel in arbitration and related court proceedings, K.K. has been appointed as an arbitrator.

-Before coming to the Bar, K.K. practised as a solicitor and advocate at a pre-eminent law firm, where he specialised in commercial litigation and arbitration.
-He was recognised by The Legal 500 as a “helpful and knowledgeable associate”.
+Before coming to the Bar, K.K. practised as a litigation and arbitration solicitor from 2009 to 2015, following his training from 2007 to 2009.
+He was recognised by The Legal 500 (2015) as a “helpful and knowledgeable associate”.

 Justin is developing a broad practice spanning all of Chambers’ main practice areas, with particular interests in company, insolvency and commercial disputes, property matters encompassing land, building, building management, town planning and landlord and tenant disputes, trusts, charities, and civil fraud.